Is Cyberstalking a Crime?

 Since free speech is protected, even posting offensive content is not a crime.
 Someone can’t say that you are stalking them online just because you make a comment or send a message that they don’t like.
 While that may not often be socially acceptable, it does not meet the legal definition of a crime.

-In fact, such online conduct does not rise to the level of cyber harassment or cyberstalking until:
+Such online conduct does not rise to the level of cyber harassment or cyberstalking until:

-• The alleged victim clearly tells you that the behavior is unwelcome and that they want you to stop.
+• The alleged victim tells you that the behavior is unwelcome and that they want you to stop.

 • You continue with the behavior, establishing a problematic pattern.